Home

 Current availability:

 Laza i Ipe were keyboard player Laza Ristovski and drummer Goran Ipe Ivandic, both ex-Bijelo Dugme, who made just the one album together, Stižemo, with the help of various friends.
-Recorded in London, it's a late example of symphonic progressive, and could easily have been made three or four years earlier; that's a compliment, by the way.
-Vlatko Stefanovski's guitar work is pretty ripping, and Ivandic's sister Gordana provides a fair chunk of the vocals, along with Goran Kovacevic; in fact, the musicianship's excellent all round - particular praise must be given for Ristovski's keyboard work.
+Recorded in London, it's a late example of symphonic progressive and could easily have been made three or four years earlier; that's a compliment, by the way.
+Vlatko Stefanovski's guitar work is pretty ripping and Ivandic's sister Gordana provides a fair chunk of the vocals, along with Goran Kovacevic; in fact, the musicianship's excellent all round - particular praise must be given for Ristovski's keyboard work.
 There's quite a bit of variety on the album - maybe too much; the heads-down boogie of Top Hit Lista is entirely unnecessary, although given its title, it's quite possible it's meant to be a joke.
-The rest of the material veers between the balladic Ljubav and the almost Who-like Noč u Paklu, with most tracks erring on the side of the quiet as against the loud, making Top Hit Lista that much more of an anomaly.
+The rest of the material veers between the balladic Ljubav and the almost Who-like Noč U Paklu, most tracks erring on the side of the quiet as against the loud, making Top Hit Lista that much more of an anomaly.

 LaZona (Italy)